The Stein Guide: Wonderful Cornish Walks

 30th May 2019

 Whether you’re a wild rambler or just love a stroll to clear your head, Cornwall’s varied landscape is best explored by foot.
 Amy, who takes care of our private dining, loves to walk in spring, “when the bluebells start to bloom and all the natural Cornish hedgerows come out.”
-But for Lizzie, in our marketing team, it has to be November or January.
+But for Dave, in our marketing team, it has to be November or January.
 “In winter, it’s cold and crisp, so wrap up warm and enjoy the quietness.”

 1. Treyarnon to Trevose Head

 Fae, from housekeeping, loves this circular walk from Treyarnon up via Trevose Head lighthouse, which takes you through Constantine and Booby’s Bay continuing on to Mother Ivey’s Bay and Harlyn.
 From the beach at Harlyn, follow the lanes and footpath back to Constantine to complete the loop.
 “Even though Constantine is popular, once you’ve walked right along the beach it’s never busy beyond.
 It’s so lovely being up high by the lighthouse looking across the water.”
 Trevose Head is now owned by the National Trust, of which Rick is a proud patron.

 Postcode: PL28 8JR | Length: 6.1 Miles | Difficulty: Easy

 2. Rough Tor to Brown Willy